Patrik638/Treasure_hunt/README.md

 ## Examples of JUnit tests

 ## Setup
-To have the JUnit tests running you need to add junit*.jar to your IDE.
-Ex. junit-4.6.jar or create a dependencie if it is a Maven project:
+To have the JUnit tests running you need to add junit*.jar to your IDE Ex. junit-4.6.jar or if it is a Maven project add a dependencie to the pom.xml file.

 ```
 $   <dependencies>